 Quick facts on Sesqui:

-• Playground, pavilion, picnic spaces
+- Playground, pavilion, picnic spaces

-• Splashpad is gorgeous and free with park admission.
+- Splashpad is gorgeous and free with park admission.

-• Boat rentals for the small lake at the park: Pedal boats, SUPs and kayaks, very affordable at $5-10 per hour.
+- Boat rentals for the small lake at the park: Pedal boats, SUPs, and kayaks, very affordable at $5-10 per hour.

 Sesquicentennial State Park

-9564 Two Notch Rd, Columbia SC 29223
+9564 Two Notch Road, Columbia, SC 29223

 Pine Island State Park: NEW!

 An island formerly owned by the company SCANA, which supplied power to the region, Pine Island is set to become South Carolina’s newest, and smallest, state park yet.
 This island provides public water access and already has over 20 acres that include boat ramps and picnic areas.
+It’s scheduled to have a soft opening to the public on October 1, 2025.

 Dreher Island State Park